JeanPinzon/py-easy-rest/README.md

 ### Middlewares and Listeners

-An instance of a `now_you_rest.server.App` has a property called `app` that is a Sanic app.
+An instance of a `py_easy_rest.server.App` has a property called `app` that is a Sanic app.
 You can use this property to add middlewares and listeners.
 Take a look at the docs: [Middlewares](https://sanicframework.org/guide/basics/middleware.html#attaching-middleware), Take a look at the docs: [Listeners](https://sanicframework.org/guide/basics/listeners.html)